 Where possible, benefits should be made measurable (e.g. the percentage increase in sales), to enable an informed judgment about the value of a project.

-At the end of the project, a post-project benefits review is normally performed to confirm whether the benefits outlined in the business case have been realized.
-A Benefits Review Plan is developed by the project manager during the project’s initiation stage, and is submitted to the project board for approval.
-This plan contains an outline of how the benefits will be measured, by whom and when.
+At the end of the project, post-project benefits reviews are normally performed to confirm whether the benefits outlined in the business case have been realized.
+A benefits management approach is developed by the project manager during the project’s initiation stage and is submitted to the project board for approval.
+This approach contains an outline of how the benefits will be measured, by whom and when.
 At the end of each stage, it is updated with any benefits actually achieved during the stage.
 At the end of the project it is updated with revised plans for the remaining reviews.

 Sample business case

 If you are looking for an example of a business case then you can take a look at this one which is taken from a PRINCE2 eLearning course developed by Knowledge Train.
 You will also be able to receive business case templates and examples by attending our 1-day course on writing and presenting compelling business cases.